Loading...

-Structured data code that helps search engines and AI systems understand the context and meaning of your content.
+Schema markup is structured data code (JSON-LD) added to HTML that helps search engines and AI systems understand the context, meaning, and relationships within your web content.

 Schema Markup (also called structured data) is a standardized vocabulary of tags that you add to your HTML to help search engines and AI systems understand the context, meaning, and relationships within your content.
 It uses the Schema.org vocabulary and is typically implemented as JSON-LD.